4ian/GDevelop/Readme.md

 ![GDevelop logo](https://raw.githubusercontent.com/4ian/GDevelop/master/Core/docs/images/gdlogo.png "GDevelop logo")

 GDevelop is a full featured, open source game development software, allowing to create HTML5 and native games without any knowledge in a specific programming language.
-All the game logic is made thanks to an intuitive and powerful event based system.
+All the game logic is built up via an intuitive and powerful event based system.

 ![GDevelop in action, used to add a trigger in a platformer game](https://raw.githubusercontent.com/4ian/GDevelop/master/Core/docs/images/demo.gif "GDevelop in action, used to add a trigger in a platformer game")